 - Strategic analysis and competitive implications

-This 2021 update, scheduled for completion in September 2021, will build upon, but go well beyond, the foundation established in 2017 and 2019 serving as a new “gold standard” for the separations industry.
+This 2021 update, scheduled for completion within 3-4 months of study launch, will build upon, but go well beyond, the foundation established in 2017 and 2019 serving as a new “gold standard” for the separations industry.

 * * * * *

-As it does in each of its industrially-focused multi-client studies, TCGR will seek input from “charter” subscribers (i.e., those who sign up prior to study launch, scheduled on or before May 21st, 2021) to help shape the report’s final scope/TofC by delineating areas of particular interest, including the applications by industry and separations method, as depicted in Sections IV and V in the preliminary TofC.
+As it does in each of its industrially-focused multi-client studies, TCGR will seek input from “charter” subscribers (i.e., those who sign up prior to study launch) to help shape the report’s final scope/TofC by delineating areas of particular interest, including the applications by industry and separations method, as depicted in Sections IV and V in the preliminary TofC.

 * * * * *